Church Lench: Parish

 The ancient parish of Church Lench appears in the Domesday Book of 1086.
 Its earliest recorded history reveals that it was a gift by Kenred of Mercia to Evesham Abbey in 708.
 Its church, All Saints, is currently Church of England, and its earliest recorded priest was in residence in 1086.
 The 12th-century church was significantly extended during the 14th century and the 15th century.
 Church Lench has been a farming community for all of its recorded history.
 The subsoil is lower lias clay, the surface soil is clay and sand.

-The civil parish was renamed from Church Lench to South Lenches on 18 December 2012.
+On 1 April 1933 part of the parish of Ab Lench was merged with Church Lench, on 18 December 2012 the merged parish was renamed from "Church Lench" to "South Lenches".
+In 1931 the parish of Church Lench (prior to the merge) had a population of 366.

 There is still evidence of medieval furrows in the farmland surrounding the parish church.